 Many organizations share similar experiences of not having enough capacity to internally review processes.
 Resourcing limitations are a common hurdle in fully executing performance improvement initiatives.
 Being tasked with what seems like additional work can be exhausting.
 However, involving staff to determine the biggest pain points and potential improvements will yield better results and long-lasting improvement.

 It is important to encourage an environment for problem solving and improvement.
 Continuous improvement, allowing for small changes over time, can also encourage staff to work towards goals rather than overhauling everything all at once.
-There also needs to be processes in place for staff to communicate potential improvement ideas and clear levels of accountability so that staff feel confident that positive change is a priority.
+There also need to be processes in place for staff to communicate potential improvement ideas and clear levels of accountability so that staff feel confident that positive change is a priority.
 Establishing who is accountable and responsible for progress of the continuous improvement life cycle helps in the measurement and improvement of quality across an organization by further driving the core initiatives.

 The Leadership and Culture